 With the 21-gallon Camco, Liberty owners could connect the Camco to the Liberty’s dump connection and not worry about overfilling the tank.
 As long as you dumped the Camco before you broke camp, you’d have a great solution.
 Since Northstar owners are already dumping their cassettes, dumping the Camco is no big deal.

-Here’s an idea for Northstar; Why not eliminate the Liberty’s grey tank all together and integrate a robust mount for the Camco (or similar portable tank) on the rear of the unit?
+Here’s an idea for Northstar; Why not eliminate the Liberty’s grey tank altogether and integrate a robust mount for the Camco (or similar portable tank) on the rear of the unit?
 Northstar owners are already sold on the versatility of cassette toilet systems.
 Why not give them that same portable versatility with their grey water tanks?

 Speaking of Thetford cassette toilet systems, cassette toilet systems are – by far – the most versatile toilet system for truck campers.
-With a cassette toilet system you are not restricted to RV dump stations.
+With a cassette toilet system, you are not restricted to RV dump stations.
 When RV dump stations are closed or otherwise unavailable, a cassette toilet system remains viable.
 Want to take your camper to a ski lodge?
 You should strongly consider a cassette toilet.

 The disadvantages of cassette toilets are the limited capacity and the requirement of removing the cassette and dumping it into a residential toilet.
 The 5-gallon cassette in the Liberty will weigh about 41-pounds when full.
 Dumping a full cassette isn’t hard (we have done it many times) but the tanks can be awkward to handle.